Kkelly22/Kkelly22.github.io/_posts/2019-06-16-or_impedance_mismatch.markdown

 Data Navigation.
 In OO Programming you access data by hopping through connected associations, whereas in a relational table you use SQL queries and joins to connect the data you are interested in retrieving.
 The latter is a much more efficient way of retrieving data.

 As I said earlier, these differences are subtle.
 If you don't look out for each issue, you may look over it entirely.
-However, being aware of these subtleties will help us build a database structure will less flaws, meaning less bugs.
+However, being aware of these subtleties will help us build a database structure with less flaws, meaning less bugs.